Darren Fletcher admits he will find it difficult to win a place back in United's team during the run-in.

 "I want to give myself a chance to give the manager another option and play some small part in the Premier League or Champions League.
 All I can ask for is a sub appearance or starting the odd game.
 I just want to be involved but it's a squad game."

-Fletcher was laid low by a virus that caused concern at Old Trafford and, although he
+Fletcher was laid low by a virus that caused concern at Old Trafford and, although he refused to

 "It was a bad virus, it was maybe a week originally but it just escalated and is one of those things.
 I lost a bit of weight and had to put that weight back on so it was a long, slow process.
 It was originally a couple of weeks but ended up being longer."